CGI of proposed buildings A and B1 from site entrance

 Nearly 50% of the homes (by unit) in this development will be affordable.

-Minimum of 14 social rent homes to be provided.
+15 Social rent homes to be provided.

 Circa £2 million in S106 and CIL payments to be spent on local initiatives.